Gary D.: As a trance producer and DJ

 In 1991, Gary D. released his first trance EP, "Identity E.P." with five singles on it, which was released on Container Records, the label on which he released many singles before switching to Tunnel & Bonzai Records.
-Under Bonzai, Gary released the two Hard Trance singles "Kinetic Pressure" and "Overload".
+Under Bonzai, Gary released the two hard trance singles "Kinetic Pressure" and "Overload".

 In late 1995, he and two others from PIAS Recordings Germany came up with an idea to create a trance compilation, which came out to be "D.Trance", which grew into a big success.
 Gary D. released more than 40 D.Trance compilations as of 2009.
 Gary added a third disc, which compiled all the tracks from the first discs into one mix.
 From 1996 to 2016, he also released five solo albums.
 In 2000, he created "D. Techno" a harder style compilation.

 Shift to hardstyle

 In 2001, Gary took a different direction with his career, and started to release more techno, and adopted hardstyle kind of music to his DJ sets.
-From 2003-2005 he played in many gigs in the Netherlands and played in large venues with up to 25,000 people.
+From 2003 to 2005 he played in many gigs in the Netherlands and played in large venues with up to 25,000 people.